lukasroegner/homebridge-philips-hue/README.md

 Only Philips lights are supported by this plugin.

+## Entertainment Groups

+Entertainment groups are exposed as switches with the following features:
+* Off

 ## Motion Sensors

 The motion sensors are exposed as occupancy sensors.
 The activation period is retrieved from the rule engine of the Philips Hue bridge (those values are configured in the Philips app).
 The exposed accessory has multiple services: